Miah1k/git-intro-activity/activity.md

 Use a plain text editor to create `names.txt` inside the `first_project` folder.
 Put the names of your team in the file.
 Save and exit.

-Run `git status` before and after each of these commands.
+Run `git status` before and after each of these c. mmands.

     git add names.txt
     git commit –m “Add our names.”